Do You Need Whole-House Surge Protection?

 If you already have surge protection strips in your home, you might think they’re enough to protect you from all those surprise shots of extra voltage.
 It’s true that surge protectors are a great idea, especially for sensitive electronics or medical equipment.
 Naturally, they protect only those specific appliances that you’ve hooked up.
 Often times, when a property takes a hit with an electrical surge, you’ll lose power everywhere.

 For total protection, most electricians recommend two levels of whole-house surge protection.
 At SESCOS, we sell and install systems that work together to ensure your home is protected from unwanted volts.

 Point of use.
 These attach directly to large appliances, televisions, computers, kitchen equipment and other items that could be affected by power surges.
 They usually clamp right onto the outlet.

 Service entry.
 This type of surge protector is mounted on your main electrical panel.
 It protects all the lines coming into your home: electrical, cable, telephone landline and satellite.
 You’ll have protection for hard-wired elements of your home where you can’t attach a point-of-use protector.
 In the case of lightning strikes, a service-entry protector can help lower the voltage to safer levels.

 Stay Safe with SESCOS

-Concerned about power surges, contact SESCOS for professional installation of one of our recommended whole-house surge protection systems?
-Whole home surge arrestor supplied and installed before the heavy storm season, make sure your home is protected and prevent costly damages – visit our specials page to learn more!
+Concerned about power surges, contact SESCOS for the professional installation of one of our recommended whole-house surge protection systems?
+Whole-home surge arrestor supplied and installed before the heavy storm season, make sure your home is protected and prevent costly damages – visit our specials page to learn more!

 Don’t let transient voltage, transformer blowups or weather events leave you with blown fuses.
 Call SESCOS today.
 We’ll keep your voltage steady and your home safe.